About Policies

 The Policy table presents information about the different rules in the tenant at-a-glance:

-The Destinations column provides information about the applications or application tags associated with the rule.
+- The Destinations column provides information about the applications or application tags associated with the rule.
+If the rule is network-based, the Destinations columns also displays information about the ports and protocol.